FrancescaRuberto/PDFA-Project/README.md

 - **Mean Age**: The economy is in transition as there is a gradual replacement of younger age groups by older ones among the population and in such circumstances the number or average age rate of increase will always be there.

-- **Standard Deviation: The pattern of age group for each year has remained without great fluctu**ations except for slight variations between the years analysed.
+- **Standard Deviation**: The pattern of age group for each year has remained without great fluctuations except for slight variations between the years analysed.

 - **Demographic Projection**: The trend of aging will continue for bigger share of older people in the population most likely the healthcare systems and sustainable growth of the economy will be challenged with this shift.